For organisations

 Traditional leadership programmes treat human capability as a skills gap to close.
 It is not.
 These are dimensions to protect and build conditions around.
 The distinction matters, because the response is completely different.

-Grounded in neuroscience, global workforce research (WEF, McKinsey, Korn Ferry), and 25 years of real-world experience leading people through high-stakes transformation.
+Grounded in neuroscience, global workforce research, and 25 years of real-world experience leading people through high-stakes transformation.
 Each dimension is irreplaceable by AI, developable through deliberate practice, measurable before and after, and linked to demonstrable organisational outcomes.

 Every dimension was selected against four criteria: enduring, science-backed, developable through practice, and linked to measurable organisational outcomes.